The peer review phase affords programs a unique external perspective in identifying strengths, opportunities, and areas for growth.

 Reviewer Report Guidelines

 Reviewers will produce a written report of key findings and recommendations based on the self-study, information obtained during the site visit, discussions with fellow reviewers, and the background and expertise of the review team.
-In addition to other topics deemed relevant by the review team, the following should be addressed within the report:
+Review teams are provided with Guiding Questions for Peer Reviewers to assist the report writing process.

 Once the team report is complete, a copy is emailed to the Program Review Coordinator (email@example.com).
 The report is then shared with program leadership and faculty to determine if there are any errors of fact or points needing clarification.
 Following this review, the Program Review Coordinator will communicate with the review team to finalize the team report.
 The final report is then distributed to program leadership and faculty for the purpose of developing a strategic action plan.